Optimal stochastic control problem under model uncertainty with non-entropic penalty: Introduction

 consists of two terms.
 The first is a $Q$-expected discounted utility with discount rate $\delta$, utility rate $U_s$ at time $s$ and terminal utility $\bar{U}_T$ at time $T$.
-Usually, $U_s$ comes from consumption and $U'_T$ is related to the terminal wealth.
-The second term, which depends only on $Q$, is a penalty term which can be interpreted as being a kind of "distance" between $Q$ and the historical probability $P$.
-In the presence of uncertainty or model ambiguity, sometimes also called the Knight uncertainty, the economic agent does not know the probability law governing the markets.
-The economic agent has a certain conjecture about the position of the true probability distribution $Q$,but not with total confidence.
-So he regards it as being more plausible than other probabilities.
-This plausibility can be measured using $\Rc_{0,T}(Q)$.
-The agent penalizes each sight probabilistic possible $Q$ in terms of penalty $\Rc_{0,T}(Q)$ and adopts an approach of the worst case by evaluating the profit of a given financial position.
-The role of proportionality parameter $\beta$ is to measure the degree of confidence of the decision maker in the reference probability $P$, or, in other words, the concern for the model erroneous specification.
+Usually, $(U_s)_{s \geq 0}$ comes from consumption and $\bar{U}_T$ is related to the terminal wealth.
+Note that we do not specify any financial model and we assume only that $\bar{U}_T$ and $(U_s)_{s \geq 0}$ belong to Orlicz spaces.
+Therefore our approach covers a general setting.
+The second term, which depends only on $Q$, is a penalty term which can be interpreted as being a kind of "distance" between $Q$ and the historical probability measure $P$.
+The role of proportionality parameter $\beta$ is to measure the degree of confidence of the decision maker in the reference model $P$, or, in other words, the concern for the model erroneous specification.
 The higher value of $\beta$ corresponds to more confidence. \\In this paper we studied two classes of penalties.
 The first class is the $f$-divergence penalty introduced by Cizar \cite{Ciz} given in our framework by: